Allen Iverson: Return to the 76ers (2009–2010)

 On November 25, 2009, analyst Stephen A. Smith published on his blog a statement attributed to Iverson announcing plans for retirement, which also said, "I feel strongly that I can still compete at the highest level."

 Less than a week later on November 30, Iverson and his representatives met with a Philadelphia 76ers delegation about returning to his former team, and accepted a contract offer two days later.
 General manager Ed Stefanski declined to go into the terms of the agreement, but an unnamed source told the Associated Press that Iverson agreed to a one-year non-guaranteed contract at the league minimum salary.
 Iverson would receive a prorated portion of the $1.3 million minimum salary for players with at least 10 years of experience, and the contract would become guaranteed for the remainder of the 2009–10 season if he remained on the roster on January 8, 2010.
 Stefanski said the team made the decision to pursue Iverson after starting guard Lou Williams suffered a broken jaw and was expected to miss at least 30 games.

 On December 7, 2009, Iverson made his return to Philadelphia, garnering a thunderous ovation from the sold-out crowd, in a loss against his former team, the Denver Nuggets.
 He finished the game with 11 points, 6 assists, 5 rebounds, a steal, and no turnovers.
 Iverson's first win in his return to Philadelphia came one week later, in a 20-point effort against the Golden State Warriors, ending the Sixers' 12-game losing streak (which stood at 9 games before Iverson returned).
 He shot 70 percent from the field in the game.

-On January 3, 2010, he returned to Denver to face the Nuggets; Iverson scored 17 points and had seven assists in the 108–105 win.
+On January 3, 2010, he returned to Denver to face the Nuggets; Iverson scored 18 points and had seven assists in the 108–105 win.
 He was voted as a starter for the All-Star Game for the 11th straight season.
-He scored a season-high 23 points (on 56% shooting from the field) in a 99–91 loss to Kobe Bryant and the defending champion Lakers.
+He scored a season-high 25 points (on 56% shooting from the field) in a 99–91 loss to Kobe Bryant and the defending champion Lakers.

 On February 22, 2010, Iverson left the 76ers indefinitely, citing the need to attend to his 4-year-old daughter Messiah's health issues, which he revealed years later as Kawasaki Disease.
 On March 2, Stefanski announced Iverson would not return to the 76ers for the rest of the season to deal with the personal matter.
-His final NBA game was a loss against Derrick Rose and the Chicago Bulls on February 20, 2010.
+His final NBA game was a road loss against Derrick Rose and the Chicago Bulls on February 20, 2010.